 I am blessed with a wonderful, loving, Christian family that has supported me in this adventure, as I learn and grow this business, to serve you!
-Thank you for giving me and the amazing team of interpreters I work with this wonderful opportunity!
-God Bless!
+Thank you for giving me, our office workers, and the amazing team of interpreters we work with, this wonderful opportunity!

 Terry does everything that needs to be done in order to make sure that the personnel of Signs2go Interpreting & Support Services, LLC step into each day prepared.
-Terry keeps the Presidents vehicle ready to go, makes office supply runs, brings us food, and keeps us laughing!
-His is the warm, professional voice on our answering machine, and he is also the occasional phone receptionist.
+Terry keeps the Presidents vehicle ready to go, checks in with our office workers, and keeps us laughing!
+His is the warm, supportive voice that tells us all how much potential we have, and he is also the occasional phone receptionist.
 Terry keeps up with the 3rd Saturday Silent Night Pot Luck Social and enjoys "tripping over his fingers" while learning to communicate with the Deaf attendees.
 He is also the videographer for some of the workshops and practice DVDs.

 Terry was in the Marine Corp for 10 years and when he left, he went to work in the Aerospace Defense Industry.
-It was here that he ran over Phyllis' foot with a golf cart (accidentally...most guys would just say "Hi" and ask a girl on a date...but he had to be different!), then asked her to marry him 6 months later.
-Married for almost 22 years, he has been the foundation of the marriage, Drill Sargent for the kids (ours and the 43 others who have lived with us at different times), husband, father, grandfather, best friend and my greatest source of courage.
+It was here that he ran over my (Phyllis') foot with a golf cart ("accidentally"...most guys would just say "Hi" and ask a girl on a date...but he had to be different!), then asked me to marry him 6 months later.
+Married for over 31 years, he has been the foundation of the marriage, Drill Sargent for the kids (ours and the 43 others who have lived with us at different times), husband, father, grandfather, best friend and my greatest source of courage.
 He has opened his heart, opened his home, and supported me as I opened this business.

 What other profession allows you get to meet new people every day, constantly learn new things and go to new places, all while providing a needed service?
 I am a Texas BEI Advanced/ NIC Interpreter.
 I began my interpreting career in Washington, DC after studying at Gallaudet and really learning ASL from my deaf roommate and friends.

 My interpreting is informed by my education, which includes a PhD. in Education from the University of Pennsylvania, and master’s and bachelor’s degrees in linguistics from Georgetown University.
-I currently have completed 18 graduate hours towards a Master's degree in American Sign Language/English Interpreting from the University of North Florida.
+I recently completed my Master's degree in American Sign Language/English Interpreting from the University of North Florida.
 I have also taught both ASL and Deaf Education at the high school level.

 My favorite assignments involve education or theatre, but there is nothing I won’t do, and I learn from each experience.
 Aside from court interpreting, there are no off-limit topics or situations.
 I live in southern Denton County, but am willing to travel.